vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 We can use a tool like [ChartMuseum] to manage our repo.
 Alternatively, we can use a bare HTTP server, like AWS S3 or Github Pages.
-A tool like like [ChartMuseum] has a benefit of doing some things for us.
+A tool like like [ChartMuseum] has the benefit of doing some things for us.
 It can use S3 for storage, and offers a convenient [helm plugin][helm_push] to release charts, so the release process should be very simple.